srekhi/escape_room/README.md

       }
     ```

-  To provide accurate visuals, HTML Canvas's createLinearGradient()  method was used.
+  To provide the ray's fading out visualization, HTML Canvas's createLinearGradient()  method was used.
     ```javascript
         //ray.js